Repeated Cyclogenesis on Hot-Exoplanet Atmospheres with Deep Heating

-\psection{Introduction} Most general circulation simulations of 1:1 spin--orbit synchronized hot-exoplanet atmospheres are performed with strong day--night differential heating near the top of the modeled atmosphere \citep{Showetal09,RausMen10,ThraCho10,Dixonetal10,Hengetal11,LiuShow13,Maynetal14,Choetal15,Mend20,Choetal21,SkinCho22,Komaceketal22}.
+\psection{Introduction} Current and upcoming space-based missions, such as the James Webb Space Telescope (JWST) \citep{Gardner06} and Ariel \citep{Tinetti21}, will enable next-generation observations of exoplanet atmospheres.
+However, accurate dynamics modeling is required to interpret and guide these observations.
+At present, most general circulation simulations of 1:1 spin--orbit synchronized hot-exoplanet atmospheres are performed with a strong day--night differential heating near the top of the modeled atmosphere \citep{Showetal09,RausMen10,ThraCho10,Dixonetal10,Hengetal11,LiuShow13,Maynetal14,Choetal15,Mend20, Showetal20, Choetal21,SkinCho22,Komaceketal22}.
 Here we refer to this type of heating as \emph{shallow heating}.
-However, \emph{deep heating}---i.e., strong day--night differential heating at a much greater depth than have generally been employed---has also been suggested in the past; see, e.g., Refs.~\cite{Showetal08,Dixonetal10,Changeat22}.
-In addition, preliminary modeling of the recent James Webb Space Telescope (JWST) observation of the hot-exoplanet \wasp\ also suggests a deep heating for this planet~\cite{Note1}.
-Hence, a study of the atmospheric response to deep heating is needed.
-In this Letter we investigate the effects of such a heating---specifically, stellar irradiation deposited at the pressure level of $\sim 10^3$\,Pa)---on hot-exoplanet atmospheres with a high-resolution, three-dimensional (3D) hydrodynamics model.
+Importantly, \emph{deep heating}---i.e., a strong day--night differential heating at a much greater depth, in addition to near the top---has also been suggested in the past \cite{Showetal08,Dixonetal10,Gandi2020,Wellbanks2022,Changeat22}.
+Such variations in the energy deposition depth can be due to, e.g., changes in how the incoming stellar radiation is transferred, reflected, or absorbed by the planet's atmosphere.
+In addition, a preliminary modeling of the recent JWST observation of the hot-exoplanet \wasp\ also suggests a deep heating for this planet~\cite{Note1}.
+For exoplanets, the atmospheric response to such differences in heating is still not well understood \cite{Cho08,Choetal19}; hence, a robust study of the response is needed, for both theory and observation.
+In this Letter we investigate the dynamical consequence of deep heating---specifically, stellar irradiation deposited at the pressure level of $\sim 10^3$\,Pa---on hot-exoplanet atmospheres with a three-dimensional (3D), global hydrodynamics model.